derek-dchu/awesome-note/search_&_recursion.md

 # Search & Recursion

+### Combination Sum
+Given a set of candidate numbers (C) and a target number (T), find all unique combinations in C where the candidate numbers sums to T.

+The same repeated number may be chosen from C unlimited number of times.

+Example
+Given candidate set 2,3,6,7 and target 7,
+A solution set is:
+[7]
+[2, 2, 3]

+Note
+*  All numbers (including target) will be positive integers.
+*  Elements in a combination (a1, a2, ... , ak) must be in non-descending order. (ie, a1 ≤ a2 ≤ ... ≤ ak).
+*  The solution set must not contain duplicate combinations.

+##### Analysis
+Keep putting new number in a group and track sum of it.
+Do early pruning when the sum exceed target, and then backtrack to previous prefix and append the next available number.

+#### Follow Up
+Given a collection of candidate numbers (C) and a target number (T), find all unique combinations in C where the candidate numbers sums to T.

+Each number in C may only be used once in the combination.

+For example, given candidate set 10,1,6,7,2,1,5 and target 8, a solution set is:

+[1,7]

+[1,2,5]

+[2,6]

+[1,1,6]

+##### Analysis
+It is very similar to original problem, we only need to move to next non-repeating available number when do the backtracking.

 ### Topological Sorting
 Given a digraph, put the vertices in order such that all its directed edges point from a vertex earlier in the order to a vertex later in the order (or report that doing so is not possible).